-The Political Economy Unit was created in 2017, succeeding the Energy Studies Unit which had existed between 2015 and 2016.
+The Political Economy Unit was created in 2017, incorporating the Energy Studies Unit which had existed between 2015 and 2016.
+The Unit will be dormant for one year in 2019.

 Mark C. Thompson, "Addressing the Key Challenges Facing the 'Entrepreneurial Streak' in Young Saudis", Commentary, 2018.